RawRapter/Data-Visualization-Projects/README.md

-# Visualization
+# Data Visualization

-This Repository has the multiple visualization project using Tableau or Power BI.
+This Repository contains the multiple visualization projects.
 All the dataset , files and links used are provided in the Repository.
-It also includes visualizationa from events like "Make Over Monday" that happens weekly.
+It also includes visualizationa from events like "Make Over Monday" that happens on weekly basis.

 ## Authors